 4. Hearing And Vision Impairment

-If your dog is having trouble with its hearing or vision, it will get startled all the time.
-Your dog will be extremely nervous and insecure before it finally adapts to these physiological changes.
+If your dog has trouble with its hearing or vision, it will always get startled.
+Your dog can be extremely nervous and insecure before it adapts to these physiological changes.

 5. Physical Threats

 When your dog spots a threat that they think is a potential danger to itself and the master, it will act jumpy because it does not know how to tackle the threat facing it.
 They can also get jumpy to alert you to check the situation and act.

 This reaction is the best way the dogs know to communicate with us.

 If a dog spots a snake or a tiger in your backyard, they switch entirely into a jumpy mode.

 If your dog is untrained, it will be hard for him to like the presence of strangers or a new dog around.

 An untrained dog can act jumpy because it does not know how to respond to such a situation.
 Perhaps you can hire a dog tutor to train your dog.

 7. Separation Anxiety